Disabled Child Caregiver

 Caregiver's experience

-Candidates who have previously worked with children with special needs and have references generally fall into a higher price range.
+Candidates who have previously worked with special needs children and have references generally fall into a higher price range.

 Working hours and scope

-The number of daily hours, nighttime support, or additional responsibilities affect the price.
+The number of hours per day, night support, or additional responsibilities affect the price.

 Location and transportation conditions